Vidanga – Embelia ribes Benefits, Usage, Dose, Side Effects

 Vidang is one of the prime herbs used in gastritis or amlapitta treatment.
 It is also very useful in H Pylori infection.

-Many Ayurvedic products that are used for the treatment of gastric conditions contain Vidanga as main ingredient.
+Many Ayurvedic products that are used for the treatment of gastric conditions contain Vidanga as the main ingredient.
 For example –

 Mahadraksha, Vidangasava, Avipattikar Churna etc.